right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 #3.
 Is there anything else we should know?

-One of the biggest advantages of an open-ended question is that it allows you to highlight challenges that you may have completely missed. since it enables customers or respondents to consciously think about what would improve your brand.
-People who are invested in your brand would reflect on their experiences and recollect challenges they have faced subconsciously before writing an answer.
+One of the biggest advantages of an open-ended question is that it allows you to highlight challenges that you may have overlooked.
+They prompt the person responding to reflect on their experiences and identify issues they may not have consciously considered.

 #4.
 How would you describe your experience with us?